 What is an ingrown nail?

-Firstly, let's define what an ingrown nail (onychocryptosis) is.
-I always thought that a hangnail was a different name for the same issue, but in a nutshell, an ingrown nail is where the edges or corners of your toenails grow down into your skin causing inflammation and pain.
+Firstly, let’s define what an ingrown nail (onychocryptosis) is.
+An ingrown nail is where the edges or corners of your toenails grow down into your skin causing inflammation and pain.

 It usually men aged 15-40 and on your big toe where the tip on the corner of the nail grows in a curve and pierces your skin.
 This annoying affliction accounts for up to 20% of foot problems seen by a doctor or podiatrist.

-While this can be a painful problem, it is can be fixed and is easy to stop from happening the next time.
+While the symptoms can be painful, it is can be fixed and is easy to stop from happening the next time.
 You just need to understand why they happen and what to do about them.

 What causes an ingrown nail?